 Can silicone bakeware go in a toaster oven?
 Electric oven?

 Yes, and yes.
 You can do both.
-Make sure the temperature doesn’t exceed 260 degrees or 500F.
+Make sure the temperature doesn’t exceed 260 degrees celsius or 500F

 Can silicon go in the microwave?